bebejane/ZoomR16XL/README.md

 ## Features
 * Browse between banks of 8 tracks each with the BANK buttons
-* ALT key for more more key combinations
+* ALT key for more key combinations with F2-F5
 * ALT key shows monitor status for each channel
 * Transport: Play, Stop, Ffw, Rwd, Rec